HOW DID MONIQUE GET INTO WRITING?

-Some of Monique's feature writing finds its way into her novels.
-Here's an example: several years ago, Monique was researching a newspaper story about Montreal pet stores.
+This is not the first time that Monique's feature writing has found its way into her novels.
+Here's another example: several years ago, Monique was researching a newspaper story about Montreal pet stores.
 At one of the stores she visited, Monique, who’s a bird lover, met a beautiful cockatoo named Elmo.
-He inspired her book Finding Elmo, which happens to be set in… you guessed it… a Montreal pet store.
+He inspired her novel Finding Elmo, which happens to be set in… you guessed it…a Montreal pet store.

 HOW DOES MONIQUE GO ABOUT WRITING A BOOK?

 Sometimes, Monique uses an outline.
 Other times, she just goes for it, letting the story tell itself.
 Monique believes there are advantages to either approach.
 Having an outline reduces some of the stress associated with coming up with a workable plot.
 Writing without an outline tends to be a little more exciting.

 When Monique is working on a new book, she tries to write five days a week.
 She sets herself a “quota” – the number of words she needs to write each day, usually it’s between 500 and 1,000 depending on the length of her project and her deadline – and then she stays at her computer until it’s done.